Language Reference

 Tool safety

-Tool nodes that shell out can be constrained by two defaults consumed by the tracker runtime:
+Tool nodes that shell out can be constrained by two defaults consumed by the runtime:

 • tool_commands_allow — comma-separated glob allowlist.
-When set, tracker rejects tool-node commands that do not match any pattern.
+When set, the runtime rejects tool-node commands that do not match any pattern.

-• tool_denylist_add — comma-separated globs appended to tracker’s default denylist (on top of tracker’s built-in blocks).
+• tool_denylist_add — comma-separated globs appended to the runtime’s default denylist (on top of the runtime’s built-in blocks).

 workflow Safe